jeffc222/Chronic_Condition_Trends_BRFSS_Project/work/data_notes.md

 **Key Tabs & Structure:**
 * **Original:** Contains the full cleaned export from BigQuery, including yearly prevalence rates for each condition (obesity, diabetes, smoking, depression) from 2012–2022 across five selected states.
 Also includes calculated prior-year values and year-over-year (YoY) percent changes to support longitudinal trend analysis.
-* **Summary:** Displays each state's 10-year average prevalence for all four conditions alongside the combined five-state average ("National") as a benchmark.
+* **Summary:** Displays each state's 10-year average prevalence for all four conditions alongside the combined five-state average as a benchmark.
 Includes a visual above/below indicator for quick comparison and a ranking table based on absolute change from 2012 to 2022, highlighting relative performance across states.
 * **Obesity / Diabetes / Smoking / Depression:** These four tabs isolate each individual condition for deeper inspection.
 Each tab includes:
   * Annual values and Year-over-Year percent change values by state from 2012–2022
   * State-specific 10-year averages
-  * National benchmark for the same period
+  * Five-state average benchmark for the same period
   * Conditional formatting to highlight states above/below the benchmark using:
-    * =D2>$D$13 → Above national average
+    * =D2>$D$13 → Above five-state average
-    * =D2<=$D$13 → Below national average
+    * =D2<=$D$13 → Below five-state average
   * These formatting rules made trends immediately visible for visual review.
 * **OPT, DIPT, SPT, DEPT (e.g. Obesity Pivot Tables):** Pivot tables were used to cross-validate the average calculations.
 Grand Totals in each pivot matched the AVERAGEIFS results from earlier tabs, reinforcing confidence in data quality and spreadsheet fluency.
 Example:
-  * National Average: =AVERAGEIFS(D2:D, D2:D, "<>")
+  * Five-State Average: =AVERAGEIFS(D2:D, D2:D, "<>")
   * State Average (e.g. CA): =AVERAGEIFS(D2:D, B2:B, "CA", D2:D, "<>")

   The inclusion of both formula-based and pivot table-based calculations demonstrates a well-rounded understanding of when to apply each method.
 Formulas are used for quick and flexible checks, while pivot tables are used for structured aggregation, filtering, and presentation.